How I learned to inspire my classes and my practice, and help others do the same.

-I was teaching nearly every class offered for the first year, by the second year Healing Power Yoga had moved to a bigger space and I started hiring more instructors.
+I was teaching nearly every class offered for the first year and by the second year Healing Power Yoga had moved to a bigger space and I started hiring more instructors.

 "Pam researches, plans and shares info in each and every class.
 She is a true gift to yoga and all her students."